-Orchids are unmatched in the botanical world for producing some of the most intriguing blooms, and with so many colours and variations it’s no wonder that they are among the most celebrated and widely collected tropical houseplant.
+Orchids are unmatched in the botanical world for producing some of the most intriguing blooms, and with so many colours and variations it’s no wonder that they are among the most celebrated and widely collected Tropical Houseplant.
 Their dramatic, long lasting blooms are perfect for adding grace and elegance to any home and office, and they make a perfect gift!
-Belgian carries a range of Phalaenopsis Orchids year-round; other varieties, such as Cattleya and Oncydium, are available from time to time depending on our suppliers.
+Belgian carries a range of Phalaenopsis Orchids year-round, and the Orchid & Bonsai House (greenhouse #2) is often filled with their large and stunning blooms; other varieties, such as Cattleya and Oncydium, are available on occasion, depending on our suppliers.

 Oncydiums produce clusters of small flowers on tall stems with long slender leaves.
 Their flowers last for about 3 to 4 weeks.
 They are fairly easy to grow as long as they receive extra humidity; misting is recommended.

 Cattleyas have large flowers that last about 4 to 5 weeks.
 They only flower on new growth, which can take 8 to 10 months to develop.
 They perform best in full sunlight and like to be root bound.

 Success with Phalaenopsis Orchids – Care & Tips